acrokeMIT/acrokeMIT/content/publication/a-scalable-membrane-pervaporation-approach-for-continuous-flow-olefin-metathesis/index.md

   - Hannah Murnen
   - Timothy F. Jamison
   - Matthew M. Bio
-publication: "_Organic Process Research & Development 24(10), 2298-2303 (DOI:
+publication: "_Organic Process Research & Development 24(10), 2298-2303_, DOI:
-  10.1021/acs.oprd.0c00061)_"
+  10.1021/acs.oprd.0c00061"
-abstract: The translation of olefin metathesis reactions from the laboratory to process scale has been challenging with traditional batch techniques.
+summary: "The translation of olefin metathesis reactions from the laboratory to process scale has been challenging with traditional batch techniques.
 In this contribution, we describe a continuous membrane reactor design that selectively permeates the ethylene byproduct from metathetical processes,